TheHive-Project/CortexDocs/api/how-to-create-a-responder.md

 	}
 ```

-From the input send by the submitter, Cortex add `config` which is the responder's specific
-configuration provided by org admin when the responder has been enabled.
+In the addition to the input sent by the submitter, Cortex adds the `config` section which is the responder's specific configuration provided by an `orgAdmin` user when the responder is enabled in the Cortex UI.

-#### Example: Service Interaction File for VirusTotal GetReport
+#### Example: Service Interaction File for the Mailer Responder
 The `<==` sign and anything after it are comments that do no appear in the
 original file.
 ```json